jkeohan/bonus_lectures/AWS/D01/3-afternoon-lesson/4-api-gateway-path-params..md

 #### Lambda

-- Configure the Lambda function to return the id value
+- Configure each Lambda function to return the id value

 #### Testing